 Social work students are immersed in hands-on learning at accredited field sites under the supervision of field instructors.
 Social work seniors are engaged 16 hours/week throughout their entire senior year in schools, hospitals, social service agencies, mental health centers, the public defender's office and the Red Cross.

 Between the Student Social Work Organization and Phi Alpha National Honor Society, you'll gain a closer bond among social work students and participate in activities that enhance your Xavier experience.

 Social workers engage with clients from many backgrounds.
 Learn about multiple "isms" and how they intersect with social problems, social institutions, ethical decision making, and designing solutions.

 Your four years here focus on a holistic approach to social work.
 Adopt a social work "lens" through learning about social work's "Person in Environment" perspective, that is centered on the overall health and wellness of individuals and their communities.
 Similarly, in the Jesuit tradition, we call that focus on the whole person as Cura Personalis.
 Social workers expand Cura Personalis to include the person's environment.

 Average size of classes

 Xavier graduates across the globe

 Students have access to a mentor

-Xavier graduates have a high passing rate on the Ohio licensure exam and are ready to enter the job market or apply to graduate programs for social work, public health, counseling, or law school.
+Xavier graduates have a high passing rate on the Ohio licensure exam (consistently higher than the national pass rate for first-time exam takers) and are ready to enter the job market or apply to graduate programs for social work, public health, counseling, or law school.
 Graduates go on to have rewarding careers in many areas, including: